computationalcognitivescience/lovelace/content/_part_ii/proofs.md

 | 6 |<| 3 |<| 3 |<| 1 | no, $$6\nless 3$$ |

 This proves by illustration (or counter example) that a list exists that cannot be sorted, because none of the possible permutations is ordered.
 Hence, the conjecture must be false.
 This realization may lead to another conjecture: If the list $$L$$ contains a number twice, then no sorted list $$L'$$ can exist.
-This conjecture cannot be proven by example as we cannot possible show all lists that contain a number twice, there are infinitely many of them.
+This conjecture cannot be proven by example as we cannot possibly show all lists that contain a number twice, there are infinitely many of them.

 {% stopandthink %}
 Do you think that the second conjecture is true or false?
 Why do you believe this?
 How would you convince someone else to accept the conjecture?